What I Thought the Job Was

 What I'd Tell Myself at the Start

-1.**Your team's growth is your output now.** A team that's better at QA next quarter than this quarter is success.
+Your team's growth is your output now.
+Not your test case count, not your automation coverage number.
+A team that's genuinely better at QA next quarter than this quarter?
+That's what success looks like from this seat.

-3.**Fix the process before you fix the tests.** Bad tests are a symptom.
-The process that allowed them is the disease.
+Fix the process before you fix the tests.
+Bad tests are a symptom.
+The thing that allowed them to be written, merged, and kept around without question?
+That's the disease.
+Fixing individual tests without touching the process means you'll be fixing tests forever.